leaflabs/libmaple/docs/source/hardware/maple.rst

    ``Serial1`` | 7  | 8  | 6  | -  | -
    ``Serial2`` | 1  | 0  | 10 | 2  | 3
    ``Serial3`` | 29 | 30 | 31 | 32 | 33

+.. _maple-adc-bank:

+Low-Noise ADC Pins
+^^^^^^^^^^^^^^^^^^

+The six pins at the bottom right of the board (D15—D20) generally offer lower-noise ADC performance than other pins on the board.
+If you’re concerned about getting good ADC readings, we recommend using one of these pins to take your measurements.

+Maple has an electrically isolated analog power plane with its own regulator, and a geometrically isolated ground plane.
+Pins D15—D20 are laid out to correspond with these analog planes, and our measurements indicate that they generally have the lowest noise of all the analog lines.
+However, analog performance may vary depending upon the activity of the other GPIOs.
+Consult the :ref:`Maple hardware design files <maple-hardware>` for more details.

 Board-Specific Values
 ---------------------